scalatron/scalatron/Scalatron/doc/markdown/Scalatron CLI.md

     build                       builds the source files currently in the user's server workspace; as user only

+    publish                     publishes the most recently built bot version into the tournament loop; as user only

     versions                    lists all versions available in the user workspace; as user only

     createVersion               creates a new version in the user's server workspace; as user only